Feasibility of simultaneous EEG-fMRI at 0.55 T: Recording, Denoising, and Functional Mapping: Methods

 \subsection{Processing Pipelines}

-The fMRI data were utilized using the BrainSuite fMRI Pipeline (BFP) and SPM12 \cite{b22, b23, b24}.
+The fMRI data were analyzed using the BrainSuite fMRI Pipeline (BFP) and SPM12 \cite{b22, b23, b24}.
 Preprocessing included slice-timing correction, motion correction, 8mm FWHM spatial smoothing, and 0.005 Hz high-pass filtering \cite{b24}.
 To achieve robust statistical power, two 5-minute runs were concatenated to form a 10-minute dataset for the final analysis \cite{b17}.

-The EEG denoising pipeline utilized the BrainVision Analyzer \cite{b25} and Brainstorm \cite{b26} to address the specific noise profile of the 0.55T scanner.
+The EEG denoising pipeline used the BrainVision Analyzer \cite{b25} and Brainstorm \cite{b26} to address the specific noise profile of the 0.55T scanner.
 GA correction was performed using Average Artifact Subtraction (AAS) \cite{b19}.
 BCG artifacts were removed using a pulse-artifact subtraction method based on the concurrent ECG channel.
-Finally, Independent Component Analysis (ICA) was applied to isolate residual artifacts from neural components followed by visual inspection of the final data, where a few channels were marked as bad and excluded from the analysis.
+BCG amplitudes were measured on R-peak-locked epochs ($-$100 to $+$600~ms) from the scanner-OFF condition using the global field power (GFP) temporal standard deviation across EEG channels, the metric of Debener et al.\ \cite{debener2008}, after 1--40~Hz bandpass filtering and 5--95\% trimming across cycles.
+Channels with persistent abnormal impedance or amplitude drift were first excluded based on visual inspection, and the remaining channels were re-referenced.
+Independent Component Analysis (ICA) was then applied to isolate residual ocular and scanner-related artifacts from neural components.
+Ocular artifact components were identified based on their spatial topography and high temporal correlation with the Fp1 and Fp2 channels containing eye-blink activity.
+These components were removed, and the signal was reconstructed from the retained components.
+A final visual inspection of the reconstructed time series was performed to confirm signal quality.
+Representative EEG traces across all three recording conditions and after artifact subtraction are shown in Fig.~\ref{fig2}.